davybrion/companysite-dotnet/content/blog/2011-02-using-distributed-caching-with-agatha.md

 And that's it... distributed caching of service-layer responses has never been this easy ;)

-Note that i haven't committed this implementation to Agatha's Subversion repository... the plan is to add it in the 2.0 version, which will have many more changes (more on that in a future post).
+Note that I haven't committed this implementation to Agatha's Subversion repository... the plan is to add it in the 2.0 version, which will have many more changes (more on that in a future post).
 But if you need it already, or you need inspiration for an implementation that targets a different distributed caching server, the information in this post should get you going.